top of page

 Award of the Diploma will based on:

-Continuous assessment throughout the course, based on weekend theory tests and practical assessments, together with home study assignments and a dissertation and clinical experience sessions.
+• Continuous assessment throughout the course, based on weekend theory tests and practical assessments, together with home study assignments a research paper and clinical experience sessions.

 Qualification